grafos-ml/frappe/doc/src/tutorial.rst

 If some item is missing in the loaded data ("item3" for model1), we simply put zeros there.
 Now, each Module contains consistent IdMap for all the predictors within the Module.
-Next, module constructs filters and rerankers using the same IdMap that also are unique for each Module.
+Next, the module constructs filters and rerankers using the same IdMap that also are unique for each Module.

 Extensions and Generality
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The above described system could be a building block for a simple and effective recsys system.
+The above described system could be a building block for a simple and effective recommendation system.
 We have a limit on the number of items in the catalogue.
 To mitigate this problem we could use
 (beatifull new result) ALSH http://arxiv.org/abs/1405.5869
 Basically instead of using full item matrix, we would divide items into buckets based on ALSH,